fahamidur/Cuisine-Analysis/Readme.md

 * Ingredient distribution matrix for top 5 recipes by rating (dairy, fruit, grain, herbs, meat, seafood, spices, vegetables).
 * Horizontal bar charts for nutrient composition (carbs, fat, protein) of cuisines by rating.
-* Country-level calorie comparison (Italy, Portugal, Indonesia leading).
+* Country-level calorie comparison (Italy, Portugal, and Indonesia leading).
 * Cuisine complexity chart showing recipes with the highest ingredient count.
-* Box plots of calorie distribution for top 5 countries by calories.
+* Box plots of calorie distribution for the top 5 countries by calories.
-* Box plots of protein distribution for top 5 countries by protein.
+* Box plots of protein distribution for the top 5 countries by protein.

 **Insights**